 Long pump chambers for the use of correspondingly long rods and lamps are suitable for higher laser powers or energies.
 However, challenges related to thermal lensing, for example, are getting stronger at high power levels.
 Typically, the rod length is between 50 and 200 mm.

 Pump chambers often allow the use of rods which are somewhat longer than the required minimum length.
-The outer parts of the laser rod may then remain unpumped, which however does not significantly reduce the laser efficiency in case of a four-level laser medium such as Nd:YAG, because those do not exhibit reabsorption of laser light.
+The outer parts of the laser rod may then remain unpumped, which however does not significantly reduce the laser efficiency in the case of a four-level laser medium such as Nd:YAG because those do not exhibit reabsorption of laser light.
 The advantages of using a somewhat longer rod can be that it is easier to insert, and that there is some reserve for later shortening e.g. if a damaged end face needs to be polished again.

 Designs with Multiple Lamps or Rods

 The use of multiple lamps in a pump chamber allows not only the generation of higher pulse energies, but can also lead to a more symmetric distribution of pump light.
 Therefore, dual-lamp designs with lamps on opposite sides of the rod are common.